rmorshea/talks/idom/what-is-idom/README.md

 and React specifically
 seem to have staying power.

+based on the graph
+not going anywhere anytime soon

 to understand why
-need to talk about what it means to be imperative vs declarative
+need to talk about those two terms

 -->